 Determining Air Conditioning BTU Requirements by Tent Size

-Sizing camping ac units is a simple process.
+Sizing your air conditioner is a simple process.
 Square footage is the flat area of your tent.
 Get the square footage of your tent by multiplying the length in feet by the width in feet.
 A simple rule of thumb is to reduce the sleeping capacity of the tent by subtracting 2 from the rated capacity, in order to make for more comfortable sleeping.

 Use the corresponding BTU (British Thermal Unit) required to size the air conditioner rating needed to cool off your tent.
 This rating works the same for both window units and portable AC units.